For a Tour de France racer, the Pyrenees are punishing. So for the traveller, soft pedalling is the way to go.

 Though a car took me up the rest of the Tourmalet, I still felt invigorated—if not just from the breathtaking view.

 Whether you’re up for the challenge of the climb or you’d rather a more scenic route, several options are available.

 “For bikers who are just starting out, there’s a lot to do,” says Clignet.
 “The Pyrenees are vast.
 You can ride uphill, downhill or on the flats, but the ideal place would be the valleys.”
 She suggests riding a compact gearing bike with a 34/48 chain ring.
 “That gives you enough suppleness to pedal, and to always have a back-up if your legs are tired.”

 If you are going to brave a major climb, it’s best to go early in the morning in summer; and, if it’s a long trip, you may want to travel to the location by car the day before and start your ride early the next day.

 For a novice route, try the Voies Vertes des Graves (at 27 kilometres).
 The green path goes through the heart of the Pyrenees, with many sites along the way, including a medieval tower, nature reserve, mountain peaks, and the riverbanks of Gave de Pau.

 For the more active cyclist, take the route through Aveyron, home to 10 mountain towns classified as France’s most beautiful villages.
 At a length of 700 kilometres, the route is divided into seven stages, with an average altitude of 1,451 metres.

 No longer battling the climb, I take a deep breath and admire the view: lush green pastures, misty peaks, and clusters of charming stone cottages, their slate roofs glimmering in the sunlight—definitely worth the struggle.

-- Kate Doyle is an editorial projects coordinator at Scholastic Canada, and loves to write, empower through knowledge, and practise her flawless French.
+- Kate Doyle is an editorial projects coordinator at Scholastic Canada, and loves to write, empower through knowledge.